-Two-way interurban roads make up a vast network of over 400,000 km, managed in part by the State and local authorities, mainly the County Council.
+Two-way interurban roads make up a vast network of over 400,000 km, managed in part by the State and local authorities, mainly the Departmental County.
 This network performs multiple functions (transit and/or service and has diverse characteristics in terms of infrastructure provision.
-It accounts for a significant proportion of journeys made for a variety of reasons, with a mix of different users such as passenger cars, heavy goods vehicles, vulnerable road users (pedestrian, cyclist, P2W), farm machinery, etc. In termsof accidents, this network accounts for most of the fatalities on roads outside built-up areas.
-While the BAAC file (French File on accidents) provides some information on the overall accident rate, there is a lack of more in-depthknowledge that would enable a diagnosis to be made that is better suited to the heterogeneity of this network.
+It accounts for a significant proportion of journeys made for a variety of reasons, with a mix of different users such as passenger vehicles, heavy goods vehicles, vulnerable road users, farm machinery, etc. In terms of accidents, this network accounts for most of the fatalities on roads outside built-up areas.
+While the BAAC file provides some information on the overall accident rate, there is a lack of more in-depth knowledge that would enable a diagnosis to be made that is better suited to the heterogeneity of this network.

-The main objective of the Sécubidi project is therefore to provide detailed knowledge of accidents and usage on two-way rural roads in order to get :
+The main objective of the Sécubidi project is therefore to provide detailed knowledge of accidentology and usage on two-way rural roads in order to :

-- Better knowledge for action, in particular estimating and prioritising safety issues by distinguishing between function, characteristics and uses; - Identify the main accident mechanisms in order to make a diagnosis and estimate the role of infrastructure and users; - Evaluate the possibility of proposing a specific analysis by territory, typically at the level of a county network.
+- Better knowledge for action, in particular estimating and prioritising safety issues by distinguishing between function, characteristics and uses; - Identify the main accident mechanisms in order to make a diagnosis and estimate the role of infrastructure and users; - Evaluate the possibility of proposing a specific analysis by territory, typically at the level of a departmental network.